Skip to article frontmatterSkip to article content

 <Figure size 800x600 with 1 Axes>

 We can see that the spacing between the two points grows exponentially with time, but it grows more slowly under the action of the ill-conditioned matrix.
-Conceptually, the ill-conditioned matrix acts as if the two points are confined to a lower-dimensional space, and so it is pulling them apart along fewer directions than for the higher-rank matrix.
+Conceptually, the ill-conditioned matrix acts as if the two points are confined to a lower-dimensional space, and the dynamics pull them apart along fewer directions than for the higher-rank matrix.
 In a dynamical systems view of the matrix, the ill-conditioning would be associated with a slow manifold in the dynamics.

 What about the inverse of a matrix?

-• We can think of the inverse of a matrix as inverting the dynamics in time
+We can think of the inverse of a matrix as inverting the dynamics in time.
+If the forward dynamics are given by

 ainv_ill = np.linalg.inv(a_ill)